60 Christmas Morning Breakfast Recipes That Are Santa-Approved

 One reason they’re superior to an average pancake?
 They’re ultra thin, so you can eat more of them.

 10. Waffle Bread Pudding

 Top this masterpiece with maple syrup and a dollop of whipped cream, set out some spoons and watch it disappear.

 12. Bacon, Kale and Egg Grandma Pie

-If there ever were a day to make pizza for breakfast, this would be it.
+If there ever was a day to make pizza for breakfast, Christmas would be it.

 13. Dutch Baby Pancake

-This German pancake is basically a cross between a pancake and a popover—light and airy with a touch of sweetness and a custardy center.
+This German gem is basically a cross between a pancake and a popover—light and airy with a touch of sweetness and a custardy center.

 14. Spinach and Cheese Strata

 FYI, you can easily make this guy ahead of time.
 Just store it in the fridge until you’re ready to eat.